omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/api-reference-introduction.md

 ## OMG Network APIs

 ### Watcher
 Everyone needs to run their own watcher.
-This means you are not bound by a requirement to place complete trust in the network operator (in this case, OmiseGO).
+This means you are not bound by a requirement to place complete trust in the network operator (in this case, OMG Network).

 * Watcher’s informational API